-- The reason for the consequence; - That people sometimes make poor behaviour choices; - What change and learning around behaviour needs to happen avoid future consequences; - It is the behaviour choice that is not acceptable, rather than the child.
+- The reason for the consequence; - That people sometimes make poor choices; - What change and learning around behaviour needs to happen; - It is the behaviour choice that is not acceptable, rather than the child.

-These are:
+These include:

-- Hurting other children by hitting, kicking, or with words - Bullying (persistent physical or verbal abuse towards another pupil). - Using bad language.
+- Hurting other children by hitting, kicking, or with words; - Bullying (persistent physical or verbal abuse towards another pupil); - Using bad language.

 All adults will record incidents of children showing poor behaviour choices on Myconcern.

-Parents are informed where there are persistent concerns regarding a pupil's behaviour.
+Parents are informed where there are persistent concerns regarding a pupil's behaviour; bullying and swearing.

-12 Further Consequences
+8. Further Consequences